ajzenhamernikola/BFGS/README.md

 # BFGS

 This repository contains my implementation of *Broyden–Fletcher–Goldfarb–Shanno* optimization algorithm.
-More information will be added soon.

-**Work in progress**
+More information about this project can be found in [Slides (Serbian only)](https://github.com/theikeofficial/BFGS/blob/master/Slides/serbian.pdf)

 # Bibliography